 - What is it?

-Recycling, most identified with the symbol shown below, is the process removing items, like cans, newspapers and plastic bottles out of the trash stream and processing them for reuse as new products.
+Recycling is the process of removing items, such as cans, newspapers and plastic bottles out of the trash stream and processing them for reuse as new products.
 Collecting and reusing these items reduces impacts on the environment, and helps sustain Army readiness.

 Recycling is a major part in the Army’s holistic strategy (including Army Sustainability and Net Zero) to improve energy, water and solid waste management and increase Army resiliency.
 This approach is a force multiplier.
 It enables the Army’s stewardship of available resources, manages costs and provides Soldiers, Families and Civilians with a sustainable future.

 In addition to enhancing Army readiness, recycling:

 - Reduces the amount of waste sent to landfills or incinerators

 - Conserves natural resources such as timber, water, and minerals

 - Saves energy and reduces greenhouse gas emissions